Invention of Knowledge: Writing and recording

 In the summer of 2014, Anderson and Stolt began writing and recording Invention of Knowledge on an "off and on" basis, a process that lasted for around eighteen months.
 Both would take time away to work on other projects, and resume work on the album fresh.
 Following their initial meeting on the cruise, Anderson only met Stolt once more in Los Angeles for a promotional photo shoot for the album.
 He added: "We spoke over the phone a bit, but we knew what we wanted without speaking about it".
 Anderson had a particular interest to produce "long-form music" for the album, to take the listener on a musical "journey".
 He suggested to Stolt that they try and make "progressive music", a term that Stolt saw as music that did not sound like it was made in the 1970s, the peak of the progressive rock genre.
-He had plentiful amount of material written, some of it dates from the previous ten years, that he wished to use for an album, with "certain ones that stand together very well".
+He had plentiful amount of material written, some of it dating from a decade earlier, that he wished to use for an album, with "certain ones that stand together very well".
 Stolt wished the album to present music he described as "modern and classical, rock, tribal and orchestrated, grooving and floating ... leaning forward, surprising and also comforting with familiar run-arounds."

 Much of the album's recording process involved Anderson recording a lyrical and music idea in demo form from his home in California and sending the music files online to Stolt in Sweden, who then "rejuvenated the music" with his contributions while keeping the idea behind each piece "intact".
 By the time Anderson sent his first set of ideas, around twenty minutes of music had been outlined.
 Anderson added: "It was the music that was in between the songs that captivated me because it gave me the chance to add more song lyrical, vocalising ideas".
 The two used Logic Pro to record their parts that were converted and worked on in the studio using Pro Tools.
 Stolt constructed the tracks using sequencers and programmed drums and "laying all the instruments" to form a demo version of the album that was more detailed than a usual demo recording.
 To him it sounded "almost" like a completed album, but it required musicians to play the already written material in real time within a studio.
 He intentionally left specific areas in the music open to allow the musicians to incorporate their own ideas into the arrangements.
 When Stolt had formed an outline of the bass, drums, keyboard and guitar parts, he sent the mix to Anderson, who could then mix some of the tracks on his computer, a process which at times lead to him writing new vocal melodies or lyrics and sending his changes back to Stolt.